All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-who-is-ganesh

-It is considered auspicious to pray to Lord Ganeshabefore starting something new.
+It is considered auspicious to pray to Lord Ganesha before starting something new.
 This is why new bikes and cars are often taken to Ganesha temples, and a Ganesha idol is worshipped at the start of every new business.
-It is believed that that upon worshipping the Lord, you enter a state of peace and calm, which is a great mindset to kickstart your work in.
+It is believed that upon worshipping the Lord, you enter a state of peace and calm, which is a great mindset to start anything new.

-He’s also a legendary scribe responsible for writing parts of iconic Indian scripture.
-As such, he’s got many ties to learning and education.
+He’s also a legendary scribe responsible for writing parts of the iconic Indian scripture.
+As such, he’s associated with learning and education.
 You’ll see a lot of students carrying a symbol of him to their exams.

 Are Ganesh Statues Only For Hindus?